simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-in-space-protecting-gps-signals/index.en.md

 Among the most alarming threats to GPS signals is **spoofing**.
 This malicious practice involves **broadcasting counterfeit GPS signals** capable of deceiving GPS receivers into providing erroneous location and time data.
 The consequences of spoofing can be dire, particularly in **space applications** where pinpoint accuracy is paramount.

-**Spoofing attacks** are not only technically feasible but also relatively affordable, requiring the right equipment and knowledge.
+**Spoofing attacks** aren't only technically feasible but also relatively affordable, requiring the right equipment and knowledge.
 Despite the costs associated with large-scale attacks, the potential ramifications make this threat deeply concerning.

 To understand the gravity of this issue, consider a hypothetical scenario where a **malicious entity** successfully spoofs GPS signals used by a **spacecraft** to navigate.
 The consequences could range from a minor deviation in trajectory to catastrophic errors in landing or docking procedures, risking the lives of astronauts and the success of the mission.
 Such incidents underscore the urgent need for robust **cybersecurity in space** to protect GPS signals.